TTYLXOX

-"TTYLXOX (short for "Talk to You Later Hugs and Kisses", a combination of TTYL and XOX) is a song by American singer, model, and actress Bella Thorne from the soundtrack Shake It Up: Live 2 Dance.
+"TTYLXOX (short for "Talk to You Later Hugs and Kisses", a combination of TTYL and XOX) is a song by American singer and actress Bella Thorne from the soundtrack Shake It Up: Live 2 Dance.
 It was written and produced by Jeannie Lurie, Aris Archontis and Chen Neeman.
 The song was released on March 6, 2012.

 Background and composition

 The song was composed by the trio of songwriters and producers Jeannie Lurie, Aris Archontis and Chen Neeman.
 It was released on iTunes in March 2012.
 The song was the first single, along with "Something to Dance For" by Zendaya, from the soundtrack Shake It Up: Live 2 Dance and was used in an episode of Shake It Up.

 Music video

 The video was released on March 9, 2012.
 It was a mash-up video with "Something to Dance For" which the girls start off to request for each other's song and then Zendaya starts to sing and dance with her group of people, then "TTYLXOX" plays with Bella Thorne dancing and singing with her group, and then finally the songs mash up with both Zendaya and Bella Thorne singing their songs and dancing together.